Richard Friedrich Johannes Pfeiffer: Career

-Pfeiffer is remembered for his many fundamental discoveries in immunology and bacteriology, particularly for the phenomenon of bacteriolysis.
-In 1894 he found that live cholera bacteria could be injected without ill effects into guinea pigs previously immunised against cholera, and that blood plasma from these animals added to live cholera bacteria caused them to become motionless and to lyse.
-This could be inhibited by previously heating the blood plasma.
-He called this bacteriolysis and it became known as the Pfeiffer Phenomenon, or Isayev-Pfeiffer phenomenon.
+In 1894 Pfeiffer found that live cholera bacteria could be injected into guinea pigs previously immunised against cholera without ill effects.
+Additionally that blood plasma from these animals added to live cholera bacteria caused the bacteria to become motionless and lyse.
+This effect could be inhibited by heating the blood plasma prior to adding to the cholera vibrios.
+He called this bacteriolysis and it became known as the Pfeiffer Phenomenon (or Isayev-Pfeiffer phenomenon) which is now recognized as complement-mediated bacteriolysis.